- USP7 Inhibition

-USP7 is a de-ubiquitinating enzyme responsible for maintenance of several oncoproteins and tumor suppressors in the cell via the ubiquitin-proteasomal pathway.
+USP7 is a de-ubiquitinating enzyme responsible for the maintenance of several oncoproteins and tumor suppressors in the cell via the ubiquitin-proteasomal pathway.
 It is an attractive potential drug target for cancer therapy due to its role as a major regulator of p53 pathway.
-We investigate molecular mechanisms of USP7 activation and substrate specificity to gain detailed understanding of the USP7 enzymatic function and provide structural basis for drug discovery.
+While upregulation of USP7 is linked to cancer, its loss causes a rare neurodevelopmental disorder - Hao-Fountain syndrome.
+We investigate molecular mechanisms of USP7 activation and substrate specificity to gain a detailed understanding of the USP7 enzymatic function and provide the structural basis for drug discovery.

 Read more about our work: